1jour1vin

 gourmet wine

-"Deep purple-black in color, you have to shake it for a long time to discover its powerful nose of crème de cassis, stewed plums, wild blueberries and chocolate-covered cherries, followed by nuances of Sichuan pepper, star anise, tree oil and clove, as well as a hint of charcoal.
-The full-bodied palate is packed with taut, muscular black fruits and earthy layers, framed by very firm, ripe, grainy tannins and unfailing freshness, for a very long, wonderfully earthy finish.
-A very impressive behemoth that will need 7-10 years to show its full potential and should drink well for the next 40+ years."
-(Wine Advocate 2021) - Delivery in wooden case possible for orders of 6 bottles of this wine (depending on country and shipping method selected)
+"Deep purple-black in color, it needs to be swirled for a long time to reveal its powerful nose of crème de cassis, stewed plums, wild blueberries, and chocolate-covered cherries, followed by hints of Sichuan pepper, star anise, tree oil, and cloves, as well as a hint of charcoal.
+The full-bodied palate is bursting with taut, muscular black fruit and earthy layers, framed by very firm, ripe, grainy tannins and unwavering freshness, leading to a very long and wonderfully earthy finish.
+A very impressive behemoth that will need 7 to 10 years to show its full potential and should be enjoyed for the next 40 years and beyond.
+(Wine Advocate 2021) - Delivery in wooden crates is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).

-Buy your Cos d'Estournel wines at the best price on private sale!
+Buy your Cos d'Estournel wines at the best price in our private sale!

 Rated site